alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 You may need health certificate to move live fish and shellfish within the [EU](/eu-eea).

 Check if the species carries, or is at risk of, [notifiable diseases](https://www.gov.uk/guidance/report-serious-fish-or-shellfish-diseases#notifiable-fish-and-shellfish-diseases).
-If it is, you’ll need a certificate.
+If it is, you’ll need a free health certificate.

 [Question for fact check: what is meant by ‘at risk of’ disease?
 Does this mean you need a certificate to export any species listed as susceptible in this document? https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/317259/Notifiable_fish_diseases.pdf If so, there are over 100 species susceptible to EUS - how would you know if they needed a certificate if your species wasn't listed?]

 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/530280/exp1.pdf) form at least 5 working days before you export.
-Send it by email or post to the address on the form.
+Email or post it to the address on the form.

-The health certificate is free.

 If you’re exporting to Norway, you may also need a [UK catch certificate](#catch-certificate).
 ##Outside the EU